PoisotLab/ms_metaweb_transfer/manuscript.md

 after *e.g.* @Zhu2006AutDim.
 Right: cumulative fraction of variance explained by each dimensions up to the rank of the European metaweb.
 The grey lines represents cutoff at 40, 60, and 80% of variance explained.
-For the rest of the analysis, we reverted to an arbitrary *"dimension?"* threshold of 60% of variance explained, which represented a good tradeoff between accuracy and reduced number of features.](figures/figure-screeplot.png){#fig:scree}
+For the rest of the analysis, we reverted to an arbitrary **TK** threshold of 60% of variance explained, which represented a good tradeoff between accuracy and reduced number of features.](figures/figure-screeplot.png){#fig:scree}